LaianAbussaud/Saudi_Cities_Walk_Score/README.md

 6. Notes

 ## Overview
 This project aims to understand the Saudi urban conditions better by addressing the walkaing conditions in Saudi cities.
-The choosen 4 Saudi cities are (Riyadh, Jeddah, Mecca, Al Khobar).
+The choosen 4 Saudi cities are (Riyadh, Jeddah, Al Khobar).

 ## Objectives
 - To analyze and visualize Saudi cities walkability conditions